yogicohen/DH-mini-proj/README.md

 # African-American actors in the US movie industry data analysis.
 # How to use:

-* You should have python 3.6.x or higher and pandas library installed. *
+* You should have python 3.6.x or higher and pandas library installed.
+* wikidata_actor_africanamericans_imdbid.csv and wikidata_filmactor_africanamericans_imdbid.csv were created ahead with wikidata-query service.
+* Steps 5 and 6 may take a lot of time because of very large datasets and inefficient implementation.
+* Each script file contains instructions for needed files and their location.

-1. From IMDb-datasets page (https://www.imdb.com/interfaces/), download files: title.basics.tsv.gz (table columns are described in the link) title.principals.tsv.gz (table columns are described in the link)
+1. From IMDb-datasets page (https://www.imdb.com/interfaces/), download files: title.basics.tsv.gz and title.principals.tsv.gz (table columns are described in the link)

 2. From Kaggle-The Movies Dataset page (https://www.kaggle.com/rounakbanik/the-movies-dataset), download: movies_metadata.csv (table columns are described in the link)